 Wanting More Free Time and Less Stress

-Investors should hire property managers when they want to spend time elsewhere, like with their family or working another job.
-The primary reason to build up a rental property portfolio is to make money and enjoy life.
+Would you prefer to take on a more passive ownership role?
+Property managers can help you spend time elsewhere, whether it’s with your family or working another job.
+After all, the primary reason for building a rental property portfolio is to generate income and enjoy life.
 Property managers let investors do just that.

-There are educational requirements for being a property manager.
-The requirements vary by state but typically include:
+Yes, there are educational requirements for being a property manager.
+The requirements vary by state, but typically include:

 - High school diploma or GED